Application Deadline: November 30, 2022

 Summary of Function

-- Works with Development team to develop strategies for approaching individual donors to achieve revenue targets.
-Activities include annual individual giving areas such as direct mail campaigns, telemarketing, and online fundraising appeals.
+- Works with Development team to develop strategies for approaching individual donors to achieve revenue targets, such as direct mail campaigns, telemarketing, online fundraising appeals, and events.

-- Conducts research for the purpose of cultivation, solicitation and stewardship of donors.
+- Conducts prospect research for the purpose of cultivation, solicitation, and stewardship of individual donors and family foundations.

 - Cultivates and maintains relationships with prospective and current individual donors.